 Fusarium wilt disease causes a decrease in the production and quality of fruit from the affected plants.
 Foc has known as major agent causing decreasing banana production in several are in Indonesia such as in North Sumatra, Riau, Lampung, including banana plantations in PTPN VIII Parakansalak [2].
-Disease caused by Foc has succeeded in making the banana cultivar Gros Michel stopped exporting from its home country in 1950 due to nearly extinction [3].
+Disease caused by Foc has succeeded in making the banana cultivar Gros Michel stopped exporting from a home country in 1950 due to nearly extinction [3].
 The infection of Foc can spread quickly through the air or land, so if there is no action to handle this situation, all the banana plants left in the Parakansalak are eventually going to die.
 Furthermore, effective method to control Foc is not available yet.

 Content from this work may be used under the terms of the Creative Commons Attribution 3.0 licence.
 Any further distribution of this work must maintain attribution to the author(s) and the title of the work, journal citation and DOI.
-Published under licence by IOP Publishing Ltd 1